OfficeDev/office-js-docs-reference/docs/requirement-sets/outlook/preview-requirement-set/outlook-requirement-set-preview.md

 ---

-### Event-based activation: OnMessageFromChanged event
+### Event-based activation: OnMessageFromChanged and OnAppointmentFromChanged events

-Added support for the `OnMessageFromChanged` event in [event-based activation add-ins](/office/dev/add-ins/outlook/autolaunch).
-To learn more about this event, see [Automatically update your signature when switching between mail accounts (preview)](/office/dev/add-ins/outlook/onmessagefromchanged-onappointmentfromchanged-events).
+Added support for the `OnMessageFromChanged` and `OnAppointmentFromChanged` events in [event-based activation add-ins](/office/dev/add-ins/outlook/autolaunch).
+To learn more about these events, see [Automatically update your signature when switching between mail accounts (preview)](/office/dev/add-ins/outlook/onmessagefromchanged-onappointmentfromchanged-events).

-**Available in**: Outlook on Windows (connected to a Microsoft 365 subscription)
+**Available in**: Outlook on Windows (connected to a Microsoft 365 subscription), Outlook on the web (connected to a Microsoft 365 subscription)

 <br>